The Original Amateur Hour: Radio years

-Bowes started the radio show on WHN in New York City in 1934.
+In 1934, Bowes started the radio show on WHN in New York City.
 Bowes' field assistant was Ted Mack, who scouted and auditioned talent for the program.
 Mack brought the show back in 1948 on ABC Radio, where it ran until 1952.
 When Mack assumed the host duties, his position in the field was taken by Albert Fisher.

 The official archives of The Original Amateur Hour and the rights to the original programs and related material are now owned by Fisher.
-Fisher has donated the radio recordings and television films and tapes to the Library of Congress, and has compiled a DVD collection of highlights from the series.
+He has donated the radio recordings and television films and tapes to the Library of Congress, and has compiled a DVD collection of highlights from the series.

 Television debut (1948–1954)

-The television debut came on January 18, 1948 on the DuMont Television Network with Mack as the host.
-The regular staff for the television show included Lou Goldberg (aka Lewis Graham); Lloyd Marx, musical director; accompanist Dotty Marx, his wife; Jac Hein, writer/producer; and Marguerite (Dwyer) Scheid, talent scout.
+On January 18, 1948, the television debut came on the DuMont Television Network, with Mack as the host.
+The regular staff for the television show included: Lou Goldberg (aka Lewis Graham); Lloyd Marx, musical director; accompanist Dotty Marx, his wife; Jac Hein, writer/producer; and Marguerite (Dwyer) Scheid, talent scout.
 The show regularly traveled to other cities across the United States and made at least two trips to Europe for the USO.
-In the early 1950s, the show went to Washington, D.C., for a memorable benefit featuring contestants from the United States Congress and the Truman administration.
+In the early 1950s, the show went to Washington, D.C., for a program featuring contestants from the United States Congress and the Truman administration.

-The series is one of only six shows—the others were The Arthur Murray Party; Down You Go; The Ernie Kovacs Show; Pantomime Quiz; and Tom Corbett, Space Cadet—to appear on all four TV networks during the Golden Age of Television.
-The series was broadcast weekly, on early Sunday evenings, on DuMont until September 25, 1949, then moved to NBC Television in October 1949 where it remained until September 1952.
+The series is one of only six shows (the others were The Arthur Murray Party; Down You Go; The Ernie Kovacs Show; Pantomime Quiz; and Tom Corbett, Space Cadet) to appear on all four TV networks during the Golden Age of Television.
+The series was broadcast weekly, on early Sunday evenings, on DuMont until September 25, 1949, then moved to NBC Television in October 1949, where it remained until September 1952.
 NBC then hosted it from April 1953 to September 1954.

 The Original Amateur Hour finished at #27 in the Nielsen ratings for the 1950–1951 season.